joyrexus/regula/README.md

 // Evaluate the input object and get the overall result. let result = evaluation.evaluate(input); // User is not eligible
 ```

+For a quick demonstration of how Regula handles _successive_ ruleset evaluations, see [`./examples/index.ts`](https://github.com/joyrexus/regula/blob/main/examples/index.ts).

+> This example can be run with `npm start`.

 ## Utility Methods